SinanAc/data_structures_in_dart/README.md

 # Data structure in dart
-A sample dart project to learn about data structure works flows.
+A sample project to learn about data structure works flows in Dart.